 Mike McClelland is also very intriguing, for one, because I suspect Missourians will be comfortable there, and also because he has a 2007 Elite Series win there.
 This also feels like a good event for Drew Boggs, who seems to do great whenever there isn’t grass.
 If you’re thinking ‘Scope, then you’ve got to think Hall, who is one of the foremost ‘Scopers in the game.
 Also, Joshua Weaver said he was more excited for Clarks Hill than any other event on the schedule, and he’s pretty clutch on water like it, in addition to his Florida prowess.

 I found Flight 2 to be easier picking than Flight 1, likely because there are some real standout anglers in this group that I pretty much needed to just lock into the roster.
 For this flight, I went with Ron Nelson, Shin Fukae, Brian Latimer, Jacob Wheeler and Dakota Ebare.

 Since coming over from Japan, Fukae has mostly based out of Texas and fished nationally.
 Now, he calls Georgia home and lives very close to Clarks Hill.
 Historically, Fukae has done well with extended practice periods, and I suspect he’s put some time in on the local pond with this event in mind.
 Plus, he’s a great finesse fisherman, and that always seems to play in the Carolinas.

 Clarks Hill is one of the lakes that Latimer cut his teeth on in his club days, and he’s got the skillset to fish it old-school as well as anyone.
-Plus, he’s got a couple Phoenix Bass Fishing League Top 10s to his credit there from the early 2005 and 2011 (we’re all old now).
+Plus, he’s got a couple Phoenix Bass Fishing League Top 10s to his credit there from 2005 and 2011 (we’re all old now).
 An FLW Tour winner in 2019, I don’t think Latimer comes in under the radar so to speak, but this is a good opportunity for him to earn a signature win on his home turf.